 BMAT will be withdrawn from 2024.
 Keep an eye on our TikTok channel and live updates article to find out what's happening with BMAT universities after next year.

 Length: 60 minutes

-Questions: 32 multiple-choice questions
+Questions: 32 multiple choice questions

 BMAT Section 1 used to be called ‘Aptitude and Skills’.
 It assesses the type of general reasoning you require in an academic environment, both numerical and verbal.
-It is similar to the UCAT Verbal Reasoning and Quantitative Reasoning section.
+It is similar to the UCAT Verbal Reasoning and Quantitative Reasoning sections.

 Learn more about the differences between the UCAT and BMAT.

-NOTE: Questions are multiple-choice and calculators are not permitted.
+NOTE: Questions are multiple choice and calculators are not permitted.